Our Impact

 Our government was designed for wealthy, white, land-owning men in the 18th century.
 It’s no wonder that our structures don’t support women (especially moms) serving in office.
 If we don’t address the structural barriers within our own legislatures, moms will always be an afterthought in political representation.
 Vote Mama Lobby advocates for the commonsense changes necessary to bring our government into the 21st century.

 If legislators are not paid a livable wage, only independently wealthy Americans will be able to serve.
 Congressional pay has not been adjusted for inflation since 2009, and only four states pay legislators a livable wage that they can survive on without additional income (California, Michigan, New York, and Pennsylvania).
 Many of the remaining states have “part-time” legislatures, sometimes paying as little as $0, even though representing their districts is a year-round commitment.
-How many under the poverty line, OR making it difficult for legislators to maintain regular full-time jobs to support themselves and their families.
+As a result, millionaires are overrepresented in government, simply because they are the only ones who can afford to work without pay.

 If we want everyday Americans to be able to represent us in office, legislative service needs to be treated as a job, not a volunteer opportunity.
 State legislators are not guaranteed health insurance or retirement benefits, which can be an insurmountable barrier unless officeholders are independently wealthy or have a spouse through whom they can get coverage.
 At both the federal and state levels (with the exception of Colorado), there is no paid family and medical leave, forcing legislators to make the impossible choice between caring for their family or serving their community.